 - Make it into a popsicle!
 If they are feeling extra iffy abut taking a sip, pour the smoothie into a popsicle molds for a fun any healthy treat!
 Plus, popsicles are a great way to use up leftover smoothie.

-I have found that if I store in a mason jar with a lid in the fridge, it can be good to go for able 4-5 hours after making it.
-Since the ingredients will naturally settle and separate while it is chilling in the fridge, give it a good shake before serving too mix everything back up.
+I have found that if I store it in a mason jar with a lid in the fridge, it can be good to go for about 4-5 hours after making it.
+Since the ingredients will naturally settle and separate while it is chilling in the fridge, give it a good shake before serving to mix everything back up.